blakeembrey/dombars/README.md

 **appendChild** (parent, child)

 Triggered any time a child node is appended to the template.
-This occurs before the child is actually appended.
+This occurs after the child has been appended.

 **domify** (dom)